Why is my Word document so large and how can I reduce the DOCX file size?

 When answering the question: “So how do Word documents get so big?”, most experts can talk in generalities about the cause of the issue. ”It could be large images” or “maybe there is an embedded video”, but unless you know the specific elements that are driving up the file size, you cannot apply the best solution to reduce the size of your document.

-In this article, we summarise the content types that can contribute to bloated files, and show you how to pinpoint the offending element.
-Then we show you lots of useful techniques that will help you reduce the size of your Word files.
+In this article, we summarise the content types that lead to bloated files, show you how to pinpoint the offending element, and then provide lots of useful techniques to help you reduce the size of your Word files.

-What content can make the DOCX file size so large?
+What makes the DOCX file size so large?

 How to find out why your Word file is so big